mingchiuli/Thesis/README.md

 Thesis for my post-graduation and master degree.

-After install tingtex, run the Thesis.R.
+After installed tingtex, run the Thesis.R.